geoffyli/agent-assisted-learning-kit/src/commands/learning-init.md

 **1.1.
 Learning Goal Clarification**
 - STOP and ASK USER specific questions about their learning objectives:
-  * "What specific skills do you want to gain from learning {TOPIC}?
+  * "What specific skills do you want to gain from learning [TOPIC_NAME]?
 A) Practical implementation ability, B) Theoretical understanding, C) Both theory and practice, D) Other (please specify)"
   * "After completing this learning session, what should you be able to do, build, or explain?"
   * "What's your primary motivation for learning this?
 A) Work/career needs, B) Personal project, C) Academic requirement, D) General interest"

 **1.2.
 Scope Definition**
 - STOP and ASK USER about boundaries and focus:
-  * "What specific aspects of {TOPIC} should be included?
+  * "What specific aspects of [TOPIC_NAME] should be included?
 (List the key areas you want to cover)"
   * "What aspects should be excluded to keep the scope manageable?"
   * "How deep should we go?
 A) Basic/introductory level, B) Intermediate practical level, C) Advanced/expert level"

 **1.3.
 Background Assessment**
 - STOP and ASK USER about their current knowledge:
-  * "What do you already know about {TOPIC} or related concepts?"
+  * "What do you already know about [TOPIC_NAME] or related concepts?"
   * "Have you tried learning this before?
 If so, what worked/didn't work?"
   * "What related technologies or concepts are you familiar with?"